2024 Iranian legislative election: Opening hours

 During the first round, polls opened at 08:00 local time in 59,000 precincts across the country and were initially set to run for ten hours before being extended until midnight.
 Electronic voting was scheduled to be held in 1,700 polling stations across four constituencies.
 The Interior Ministry deployed 250,000 security personnel to ensure the conduct of the elections amid tighter scrutiny in the aftermath of the 2024 Kerman bombings.
 For the second round, polling was held in 22 constituencies with 90 candidates seeking to fill 45 seats in parliament.
 Sixteen of the contested seats were in Tehran, with 32 candidates seeking positions there.

 Results

 Initial results revealed that a second round was required for 45 seats in the Islamic Consultative Assembly, in a total of 15 provinces, including the constituency regrouping Tehran, Ray, Shemiran, Eslamshahr and Pardis, which amount to thirty seats, among which 14 were filled in the first round.
 The second round was held on 10 May.

+Principlists won the largest share of votes nationwide, including the capital and took most of the 290 seats in the new legislature.
+The most significant issue was Tehran where Mohammad Bagher Ghalibaf, the outgoing speaker, who had topped the capital's list in 2020, slipped to forth place, despite leading a joint list with the Coalition Council and the hardline Paydari Front, finishing behid thee Paydari candidates: Seyyed Mahmoud Nabavian, Amir Hossein Sabeti and Hamid Rasayei.
+Analysts describe the outcome as a resurgence of hardline principlists at the expense of more traditional conservatives.
+Turnout of 41% was down from 43 percent in 2020 and far below the roughly 60% average recorded across Iran's ten parliamentary elections between 1980 and 2016, with the Tehran and Kurdish and Baluch-populated areas that had seen heavy protest activity in 2022 recording particularly low participation.
+Fourteen women were elected, just 4.8% of the chamber.
+The newly elected parliament convened for its first session on 27 May, 2024 and re-elected Ghalibaf as speaker.
+Acting president Mohammad Mokhber addressed the chamber in place of Ebrahim Raisi, who had died in a helicopter crash 12 day earlier.